LHuynh05/LHuynh05/README.md

   Aloha, I'm <strong>Leon</strong>.
 </p>
 <p align="center">
-  I love software engineering and the advancement of capabilities through technology.
+  I love software engineering and the advancement of our capabilities through technology.
 My motto is the only constant is change.
 </p>
 <p align="center">
 I'm currently working on an app that serves as a directory for tourist visiting Hawaii.